Our Lady of Sorrows Catholic School

 Each year, 8th-grade students are selected based on their grade point average, teacher recommendations, their answers to questionnaires, and individual interviews.
 These select students act as ambassadors for the school and have a variety of responsibilities throughout the year, including assistance in hosting special school events and helping younger students with reading, writing skills, math facts, and art projects.
 They also help teachers and work in the library.

-Selected 8th-grade students work together to shoot video, edit, and produce prerecorded morning announcements that are aired daily through Google classroom.
+Selected 8th-grade students work together to assist the Technology Coordinator with day to day technology needs.
 In addition, the team also works together on special media-type projects throughout the school year.

 The 8th-grade yearbook staff is carefully selected based on teacher recommendations, student grade point averages, and a detailed application.
 These students provide the artistic and creative content for the school yearbook with the responsibilities of conducting interviews, writing copy, editing, proofreading, shooting pictures, and selling advertisements.
 They also oversee promoting the sale of the yearbook.